 HTML 5/CSS 3, D3.js, and Microsoft Excel.

-- Incorporate zooming functionality in geospatial map (Explore/Elaborate in Yi et al's taxonomy).
+The visualization could've been better - If given more time, I'd have made it more aesthetically pleasing and incorporated zooming functionality in geospatial map (Explore/Elaborate in Yi et al's taxonomy).

-- Consolidate all the graphs in to a single page, thus reducing the number of clicks - Dashboard.
+Consolidating all the graphs in to a single page could've been efficient, thus reducing the number of clicks on the web-page.